 This application is designed to record audio for up to 12 splits.
 It is especially suited as part of a PSquared “Myriad” Network.
 It relies upon you having Network (for split ads/branding) and Auto-Importer (to ingest the audio).
 Audio is then played as a Split Cart Group within “Network”.
-It could also work with Genesys, RCS Zetta and other playout systems that auto-import from a folder periodically.
+It can also work with Genesys, mAirList RCS Zetta and other playout systems that auto-import from a folder periodically.

 A 2-split demo plus a 4-split “Lite” licence are now available – This gives you a chance to try the software before purchase – as well as a cheaper alternative.
 The Lite licence is £100 per workstation and can be purchased from the Shop page.
 The Full 12-split version is by quotation.
 See the Downloads page for the 2-split demo.

 The process of recording is simple: Shortcut-keys are provided, and the procedure is as follow:

 - Click “REC” and start talking, click it again to stop

 - Click one (or more) of the split buttons to assign it to that particular split/s.
 In this way, you can send the same audio to several splits if required

 - Repeat the process for each split – A progressbar gives you a visual reference to the length you need to record for (to match the first split)